-I have been using Rootrainers for years to grow overwintering onion sets, garlic and spring planted onion sets.
+Rootrainers are what I've chosen for years to grow overwintering onion sets, garlic and spring planted onion sets.
 Onion sets (small immature onions) allow me to have onions all year round.
-Originally manufactured to grow tree seedlings, why would I use rootrainers for onion sets?
+But, originally manufactured to grow tree seedlings, why would I use Rootrainers for onion sets?

 Growing onions from seeds can be a hit and miss affair, with weather, birds and the like all affecting the young seedlings’ growth outdoors, particularly those seedlings that have to overwinter.
-I am not after prize winning onions or even huge onions, reasons why people use onion seeds.
+I am not after prize winning onions anyway or even huge onions so don't need to use onion seeds.
 I prefer sets.
 However, whenever I planted sets direct into the soil outdoors, within a few days, I would find many of the sets had been pulled up from where I had planted them and scattered all over the soil.
 Who or what was responsible?

 Some detective work - root zones and rhizospheres...

-Onion sets are great for school kids!
-They are easy to handle, no fiddly seeds to sow, less skill is required when planting and together, sets and rootrainers make the exercise easy and interesting for children to do for themselves.
-One mayor advantage for schools is that the children can grow AND harvest them all within the school year.
+Due to their size onion sets are great for children and school projects too.
+Handling them is easy.
+Planting requires less skill as sets are easier to handle than seeds.
+Together, sets and rootrainers make the exercise easy and interesting for children to do for themselves.
+One major advantage for schools is that the children can grow AND harvest them all within the school year.